-Other Catanian seafarers discover a new land they call "The Fog Islands."
+Other Catanian seafarers discover a new land they call "Fog Island."
 Near the island stretches a mysterious sea, mostly covered by a thick fog.
-Fearless seafarers who have ventured into the fog-shrouded ocean tell tales of fertile bidden islands and a legendary land of gold.
+Fearless seafarers who have ventured into the ocean in the fog tell about fertile islands and a legendary land of gold.
 Thirsty for adventure, the Catanians load their ships with supplies and seeds and set out on a voyage to the mysterious ocean in the fog.